SAP-samples/abap-cheat-sheets/33_ABAP_Release_News.md

   - [ABAP for Cloud Development Documentation Release News](#abap-for-cloud-development-documentation-release-news)
   - [Standard ABAP Documentation Release News](#standard-abap-documentation-release-news)

 This ABAP cheat sheet summarizes the release news from the ABAP Keyword Documentation for both versions of the ABAP language: ABAP for Cloud Development and Standard ABAP.
 It organizes the information by release and topic, such as ABAP SQL and ABAP CDS.
-This cheat sheet is intended to collect ABAP news, enabling quick browsing and research on new features and changes by release and topic.
+This cheat sheet is intended to collect summarized and simplified ABAP news, enabling quick browsing and research on new features and changes by release and topic.

 > [!NOTE]
 >